thanhtung6824/claude_code-gemini-mcp/README.md

 mcp__gemini-collab__gemini_brainstorm
   topic: "How to scale a web app to 1M users"

-Or simply ask claude code to correlate with Gemini, it is not rocket sciene...
+Or simply ask claude code to correlate with Gemini, it is not a rocket sciene...
 (Author's note)
 ```

 ## 🛠️ What This Does